ayunker/ayunker.github.io/_drafts/drawing-the-calendar.md

 ---

 I first read [this blog post][craigs-post] by Craig Mod a few years ago - but I was instantly mesmerized.
-I revisited the post recently, and it's just as inspirational as the first time I read it.
+I revisited the post recently, and it's just as inspiring as the first time I read it.

 I decided to try drawing the calendar again, hoping the meditative act will help me out - to calm and focus the mind.
 I had done this before when I first read the blog post, but fell out of the habit after a few months.